Ideas To Save Money For Your Children

 Kids grow up very fast, and it becomes tough for parents to save because they always need new things.
 If you have young kids, then you will know that there are often many things in slightly used conditions that your kids grow out of.
 Or even belongings that they have never played with or use.

-You can sell these things at a discounted price to other parents that might need them, or at a boot sale for instance.
+You can sell these things at a discounted price to other parents that might need them, or even at a boot sale for instance.
 This way, you’ll be able to regain some of the initial cost, which would have otherwise gone to waste.

 5. Pay Off Your Debts

 Negotiating with your credit card company could be proactive.
-For instance, you could advise them that you’re willing to pay off some of what you owe but you’d want a lower interest rate for the remaining repayments.
+For instance, you could advise them that you’re willing to pay off some of what you owe but you’d want a lower APR rate for the remaining repayments.
 Additionally, you could also look for a part-time/temporary job to help you earn some additional money.